raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 # Edit the configuration using a text editor e.g. nano bootconf.txt

-# If you have a UART cable then setting BOOT_UART=1 will help debug boot issues
+# Example change.
+If you have a UART cable then setting BOOT_UART=1 will help debug boot issues
 BOOT_UART=1

 # Save the new configuration and exit editor